Write a poem about what you are longing for most right now.

 In the past I have personally verified that everyone who applied for a certificate was eligible and then I would make a certificate.
 That is not possible this year and so we will be operating on the honor system.

 If you completed the Poetry Half Marathon please consider the following certificate yours, to update with your name, to print if you choose to do so.
-We will be taking feedback into consideration, so if you really feel strongly about this new state of affairs please email me at firstname.lastname@example.org to explain your position.
+If you need any help altering the certificate please email me at firstname.lastname@example.org

-Only use the below certificate if you completed The Half Marathon.
+Click on the link below and download the edit ready certificate if you completed The Half Marathon.
 Congratulations again on your completion of The Half Marathon.
-The link below will take to a version of the certificate that is easy to edit.

 All submissions must include two poems, no more, no less.
-All submissions must be made via our email address (email@example.com).
 The subject line of all emails must be Poetry Submission.
 Poems must be included in the body of the email.
+The email address is poetrymarathonsubmissions@

 The first word of every line should not have a capitalization unless it is intentional!
 Word has an auto caps feature that you can turn off by following the instructions below.